Albert Canal (footballer)

-Albert Canal Bartrina (born 10 July 1991) is a Spanish professional footballer who plays as a central defender for Hong Kong Premier League club Resources Capital.
+Albert Canal Bartrina (born 10 July 1991) is a former Spanish professional footballer who played as a centre back.

 Club career

 Born in Olot, Girona, Catalonia, Canal began his senior career with UE Llagostera in the Tercera División, helping them to promote to Segunda División B for the first time ever in his only season.
 In December 2010 he signed with neighbours RCD Espanyol, being assigned to the reserves in the third tier.

 Canal made his first-team debut on 13 December 2011, coming on as an 82nd-minute substitute for fellow youth graduate Víctor Álvarez in a Copa del Rey match against RC Celta de Vigo (0–0 away draw, 4–2 aggregate).
 He continued appearing exclusively for the B team until his release in June 2013, also serving a short loan at his first club, now in division three.

 Canal continued competing in the lower leagues and amateur football the following years, with UE Olot, AEC Manlleu, UE Figueres and CF Peralada; all the sides hailed from his native region.
 In October 2020, the 29-year-old moved abroad and joined Resources Capital FC in the Hong Kong Premier League.

+In May 2023, Canal announced his retirement from professional football.